Diet

 Tomatoes have many dietary advantages because they contain fiber, vitamin C, and vitamin A.

-It plays a vital role in the maintenance of your guinea pig’s digestive system.
+It matters a lot in the maintenance of your guinea pig’s digestive system.

 Rocket Plant